bfelipe/system-design-notes/5 - Proxy/23 - Load Balance.md

 Layer 7 Load Balancing rely on the layer 7 of the OSI model.
 This layer is the application layer which deals with applications protocols such as HTTP.
 When a incoming request reaches the Load Balancer, it analyses many aspects of the request message such as url, query params, headers and/or payload to make decisions before forward the request.
 In this algorithm many other algoritms are applied such as server health, response time, current server load.
+These allows the load balancer to forward the request to the most appropriate server based on Availability Design Requirement.